-Figures 3 to 8 and Tables II and III show the simulation results for some of the experiments performed for the last two networks and only for medium traffic.
-In the tables that follows, THR means average throughput and AVP: average packet delay.
+Figures 3 to 8 and Tables II and III show the simulation results for some of the experiments performed for the two mentioned networks and only for medium traffic.
+In the tables, THR means average throughput and AVP: average packet delay.
 Other abbreviations are AntNet1.0 = A1.0 and AntNet1.1 = A1.1.

+A..
 Experimental results with the NSFNET

 Table II shows results of average parameters for a transient regime experiment for AntNet algorithms and for a transitory link failure (link 5-6, Fig. 1).
-Figures 3-4 show the instantaneous average delay and throughput for a typical experiment, concluding the following:
+Figures 3-4 show the instantaneous average delay and throughput for the last experiment, concluding the following:

 - Transient Regime.
-It can be observed in Table II how A1.1 "learns" quicker (better throughput and packet delay) than A1.0.
-This is due mainly to the routing tables intelligent initialization and the use of dual method for hop node selection. - Link 5-6 Failure: Throughput.
-RIP and OSPF throughput decreases completely at the instant of the failure (Fig. 3); however, AntNet algorithms are not severely affected, demonstrating their robustness.
+It can be observed in Table II how A1.1 "learn" quicker (better throughput and packet delay) than A1.0.
+This is due mainly to the routing tables intelligent initialization (section III.A) and the use of dual method for hop node selection (section III.D). - Link 5-6 Failure: Throughput.
+RIP and OSPF decay completely at the instant of the failure (see Fig. 3); however, AntNet algorithms are not severely affected, demonstrating their robustness for this type of failures.
 A1.1 has the best instantaneous and average throughput (Fig. 3 and Table II).
-This is due mainly to the routing tables intelligent reinitialization method.
-LBR had the worst performance.
+This is due mainly to the routing tables intelligent reinitialization method (section III.B).
+LBR had the worst performance. - Link 5-6 Failure: Packet Delay.
+All algorithms are proportionally affected (see Fig. 4) during the failure.
+RIP and OSPF maintain an inherent advantage in this figure of merit (see Fig. 4 and Table II).
+Here, A1.1 overcome A1.0 again, both in instantaneous and average packet delay.
+Again LBR had a poor performance.